 A clear direction

-In 2009, we launched what we call The Compass – Unilever’s strategy for sustainable growth.
-It sets out a clear and compelling vision of our future, in which our brands and services reach and inspire people across the world, helping us double the size of our business while reducing our environmental footprint and increasing our positive social impact.
+In 2009, we launched The Compass – our strategy for sustainable growth.
+It sets out our clear and compelling vision to double the size of the business, while reducing our environmental footprint and increasing our positive social impact and gives life to our determination to build a sustainable business for the long term.
+This is captured in the Unilever Sustainable Living Plan.

 By combining our multinational expertise with our deep roots in diverse local cultures, we’re continuing to provide a range of products to suit a wealth of consumers.
 We’re also strengthening our strong relationships in the emerging markets we believe will be significant for our future growth.